The Perfect Roof

 Inspect it Yourself

-In the absence of an inspection as a standard part of the buying process in your area, you can certainly go up on the roof yourself and visually inspect what time has done to the roof.
+In the absence of an inspection as a standard part of the buying process in your area, you can certainly go up on the roof yourself and visually inspect how the roof looks.
 However, that is clearly not practical for most prospective buyers and some problems can be difficult to spot during a brief glance.

 Getting a Roofing Company